 Her style, ‘verismo’, was highly stylised and dramatic, her signature roles fittingly including title parts in Puccini’s Tosca and Luigi Cherubini’s Medea.

 In 1951, a critic observed: “Hers is an astonishing talent [with] an intensity, both musical and dramatic, which was quite extraordinary.”

 Panis Angelicus - Grandissima Magda Olivero at age 96.Posted by Wen Arto on Friday, May 1, 2020

 Olivero’s immaculate technique allowed her to enjoy one of the longest careers in the history of opera.

-She gave her last public performance aged 99 – nearly half a decade after the usual retirement age for singers.
+She gave her last public performance aged 99 – nearly half a century after the usual retirement age for singers.